Aarav6790/blockchain/README.md

 - **Handle Forking:** Manage forks in the blockchain to ensure consensus across the network.
 - **Handle Double Spending:** Prevent double spending by verifying transaction authenticity and uniqueness.
 - **Better Manage Blockchains of Each Wallet:** Ensure each wallet maintains an up-to-date and accurate copy of the blockchain.
+- **Implement a reward system:** Reward nodes that successfully mine a new block, adding new currency into circulation

 ## Getting Started